 e.
 The agent can use standard responses for the Chat Interaction with the User.

 f.
 When the Chat Interaction is finished, the agent can set a disposition code to register the outcome of the Chat for reporting purposes.

 g.
-If the User has provided his e-mail address during the registration process, then he will receive a transcript of the Chat Session via email.
+If the User has provided their email address during the registration process, then they receives a transcript of the Chat Session via email.

 h.
 The Chat Session can continue until User Ends the Chat Session.

 Business logic and rules determine the distribution of chat requests, which depends on a combination of agent skill and availability.

 User Interface & Reporting

 The following lists the minimum requirements for the chat interface:

 - Configuration of not-ready reason codes (for example: Admin Work, Lunch, Meeting, Pause, RONA, and Training).